The Very Best of Ugly Kid Joe: As Ugly as It Gets

-As Ugly as It Gets: The Very Best of Ugly Kid Joe is a 1998 compilation album by Ugly Kid Joe.
-It included select songs from the band's first two releases as well as a cover of the Black Sabbath song "N.I.B." (previously included on the tribute album Nativity in Black).
-Although this compilation album was released after Motel California, it contains none of the singles from that album as Ugly Kid Joe had switched record labels by that time.
+As Ugly as It Gets: The Very Best of Ugly Kid Joe is a 1998 compilation album by American rock band Ugly Kid Joe.
+It includes select songs from the band's first two releases as well as a cover of the Black Sabbath song "N.I.B." (previously included on the tribute album Nativity in Black).
+Although this compilation was released after Motel California, it contains none of the singles from that album as Ugly Kid Joe had switched record labels by that time.